py-why/EconML/doc/spec/interpretability.rst

 ------------------
 Policy Interpreter offers similar functionality but taking cost into consideration.

 Instead of training a tree model regressor on :math:`\theta(X)`, :class:`.SingleTreePolicyInterpreter` trains a tree model classifier by using whether the effect is above the cost as label.
-Finally we could make simple rules about what kind of customers we should target on in order to maximum the outcome of interest.
+This results in simple rules to segment the samples in order to maximize the outcome of interest.

 For instance: